ozczecho/custom_components/foobar2k/readme.md

 ## Setup
 * Copy the `foobar2k` directory to your `custom_components` folder for Home Assistant.
-* Add the following confir to your `configuration.yaml` file.
+* Add the following config to your `configuration.yaml` file.
   ```yaml
   media_player:
     - platform: foobar2k